Sauron-1/tuple_arithmetic/README.md

-# Tuple Algebra
+# Tuple Arithmetic

-This header-only library add arithmetic operations to tuple-like objects.
-The header `tuple_arithmetic.hpp` provides arithmetic operators and some other operators. `tuple_math.hpp` provide overloaded `cmath` functions and optional comparison operators.
+This header-only library provides additional functionality to tuple-like objects.
+The header `tuple_arithmetic.hpp` provides arithmetic operators and some others. `tuple_math.hpp` provides overloaded `cmath` functions and optional comparison operators.
 The library uses C++20 features.

 ## Macros
 By default all functions are provided in namespace `tpa`, but this can be changed by defining `TP_NAMESPACE` to specify the namespace name, or by defining `TP_NO_NAMESPACE` to not use a namespace.
 Since the comparison operators will change standard behavior, this operators must be explicitly imported via `using operator#`, or use the macro `TP_USE_OPS`.
 Alternatively you can also defile `TP_DEFAULT_USE_OPS` before including the header to use them by default.

 For all the functions and operators, if the return value is a tuple with all elements having the same non-reference type, the returned tuple will be automatically converted to `std::array`.
 This behavior can be disabled by defining `TP_DONOT_CONVERT`, then all functions will return a `std::tuple`.

-## Promoting scalars
+## Broadcasting scalars
-For binary and ternary operators, non-tuple operants will be automatically promoted into a tuple-like object (`tpa::const_tuple`).
-Note that tuples with different size will cause deduction failure instead of a promotion.
+For binary and ternary operators, non-tuple operants will be automatically broadcast into a tuple-like object (`tpa::const_tuple`).
+Note that tuples with different size will cause deduction failure instead of a broadcast.

 ## Unary operators
 - `tpa::apply_unary_op(Op&& op, tuple_like tp)`: `(a1, a2, ...)` -> `(op(a1), op(a2), ...)`